MileHacker Logo

 • Waterfront Identity:

 This area, relatively flat in comparison to the hills, hosts the main commercial district, including shops, restaurants, and the ferry terminal.
-The bay’s calm waters provide a natural harbor for numerous boats, from small pleasure craft to the unique houseboat community.
+The bay’s calm waters provide a natural harbor for numerous boats, from tiny pleasure craft to the unique houseboat community.

 • Golden Gate Strait: